 Post condition: Transferred call between B and C offered.
+Primary call between A and B dropped and released.

 3.2.4 Unsuccessful H.450.2 Blind Call Transfer Scenarios

 There are a several of scenarios where a blind call transfer may fail.
 The most common scenarios are described in the following topics: